Kamran-Afzali/Kamran-Afzali.github.io/_posts/Dir_Reg.md

    - We add lines representing the model predictions for each component.
    - A legend is added to identify each sediment type.

-This example demonstrates how Dirichlet regression can be used to model compositional data that sum to 1 (in this case, the proportions of sand, silt, and clay) as a function of a predictor variable (depth).
-The model allows us to understand how the composition of sediments changes with depth in the Arctic lake.
-The resulting plot will show the observed proportions of sand, silt, and clay at different depths, along with the model's predictions for how these proportions change with depth.
-This can provide insights into the sedimentation processes in the lake over time.

 ### Dirichlet clustering in Practice